|Best overall||SimpliSafe 9 Piece Wireless Home Security System||Check Price||

 As easy to install as “place over your existing doorbell and connect to your WiFi,” the Blue by ADT offers two-way intercom and motion detection but ups the ante with night vision and facial recognition.
 It connects through your smartphone, where you can watch and monitor video.
 Nothing fancy, but it brings some peace of mind to the front door.

-Best DIY home security system: Blue by ADT Starter Plus System
+Best DIY: Blue by ADT Starter Plus System

 Easier to install than a speaker system, the ADT Starter Plus provides a small, designed-to-be-inconspicuous control hub that acts as a modem for 4 door or window sensors and 2 motion sensors.
 Place them wherever you want, and connect them to the hub via WiFi.
 That’s it.
 You can easily move them around or add modules to the system as you see fit.
 You are in complete control.
 Check out some tips on learning to install a DIY home security system.